 Some international relations masters programs offer focused tracks where students might cultivate expertise in a subfield.
 This could be a regional focus such as the Middle East or Europe.
 Or a functional interest such as foreign policy analysis, international law, or human security and global health.
 Programs vary.

-PhD in International Studies Programs
+What is a PhD in International Relations?

-The PhD in International Studies is a research based degree in International Relations.
+A PhD in International Studies is a research based degree in International Relations.
 Usually a rigorous program, applicants may be required to show their thesis from a Master in International Relations program.
 Other material, such as GRE scores, letters of recommendation, goals, and resume may also be needed.

 Some PhD programs might cover core studies in international political economy, global politics and comparative politics.
 Students may then tailor their program to make it productive for them.
 For instance, they might choose to examine ethics or democracy and war more closely.